Winter of Discontent: Further negotiation at the TUC

 By the middle of November it was clear that Ford would offer an increase substantially over the 5 per cent limit.
 The government subsequently entered into intense negotiations with the TUC, hoping to produce an agreement on pay policy that would prevent disputes and show political unity in the run-up to the general election.
 A limited and weak formula was eventually worked out and put to the General Council of the TUC on 14 November, but its General Council vote was tied 14–14, with the formula being rejected on the chair's casting vote.
 One important personality on the TUC General Council had changed earlier in 1978 with Moss Evans replacing Jack Jones at the TGWU.
 Evans proved a weak leader of his union, although it is doubtful whether Jones could have restrained the actions of some of the TGWU shop stewards.

-After Ford settled, the government announced on 28 November that sanctions would be imposed on Ford, along with 220 other companies, for breach of the pay policy.
-The announcement of actual sanctions produced an immediate protest from the Confederation of British Industry which announced that it would challenge their legality.
+After Ford settled, the government on 28 November decided to impose sanctions on Ford, along with 220 other companies, for breach of the pay policy.
+This decision produced an immediate protest from the Confederation of British Industry which challenged the legality of the sanctions.
 The Conservatives put down a motion in the House of Commons to revoke the sanctions.
 A co-ordinated protest by left-wing Labour MPs over spending on defence forced the debate set for 7 December to be postponed; however, on 13 December an anti-sanctions amendment was passed by 285 to 279.
 The substantive motion as amended was then passed by 285 to 283.
 James Callaghan put down a further motion of confidence for the next day, which the government won by ten votes (300 to 290), but accepted that his government could not use sanctions.
 In effect this deprived the government of any means of enforcing the 5 per cent limit on private industry.